neo4j-devtools/graph-app-kit/src/utils/GraphAppBase/README.md

 // This is the render prop function signature: function render({
-  connectionState: connectionState,
+  connectionState,
-  connectionDetails: connectionDetails,
+  connectionDetails,
-  setCredentials: setCredentials,
+  setCredentials,
-  on: on,
+  on,
-  off: off,
+  off,
-  initialDesktopContext: initialDesktopContext
+  initialDesktopContext
 })

 // Type definitions